 - 2 scoops vanilla ice cream

 - Melt butter in a small sauté pan over medium heat and add chopped pears.
 Cook until softened and browning, about 3-4 minutes, raising heat as needed.
 Once finished, toss with cinnamon.
 Meanwhile, scoop ice cream into bowls.
 Top with warm pears and buckwheat granola (or whatever your favorite granola is).

-- Haagen Dazs is a favorite for ice cream without additives, but Oatly makes a good dairy free version.
+- Haagen Dazs is a favorite for ice cream without additives, but Oatly and Cosmic Bliss make good dairy free versions.
 See the post for more suggestions.

 So easy but SO DELICIOUS!
 Used Haagen Dazs and store bought granola.